opensearch-project/opensearch-benchmark-workloads/vectorsearch/README.md

 # Vector Search Workload

-This workload is to benchmark performance of indexing and search of Vector Engine of Opensearch.
+This workload is to benchmark performance of indexing and search of Vector Engine of OpenSearch.

 ## Datasets

-This workload currently supports datasets  with either HDF5 format or Big-ann.
+This workload currently supports datasets  with either HDF5 format or Big-ANN.
 You can download datasets from [here](http://corpus-texmex.irisa.fr/) to benchmark the quality of approximate k-NN algorithm from
 OpenSearch.

 ### Running a benchmark

-Before running a benchmark, make sure you have the endpoint of your cluster and the machine you are running the benchmarks from, can access it.
+Before running a benchmark, ensure that the load generation host is able to access your cluster endpoint and that the appropriate dataset is available on the host.
- Additionally, ensure that all data has been pulled to the client.

-Currently, we support one test procedures for the vector search workload: no-train-test that does not have steps to train a model included in the schedule.
-This test procedures will index a data set of vectors into an OpenSearch index and then run a set of queries against them.
+Currently, we support only one test procedure for the vector search workload.
+This is named no-train-test and does not include the steps required to train the model being used.
+This test procedures will index a data set of vectors into an OpenSearch cluster and then run a set of queries against the generated index.

-Due to the number of parameters this workload offers, it's recommended to create a parameters file and feed that into the command line.
+Due to the number of parameters this workload offers, it's recommended to create a parameter file that specifies the desired workload parameters instead of listing them all on the OSB command line.
 Users are welcome to use the example param files, `faiss-sift-128-l2.json`, `nmslib-sift-128-l2.json`, or `lucene-sift-128-l2.json` in `/params`, as references.
+Here, we named the parameter file using a format `<Vector Engine Type>-<Dataset Name>-<No of Dimension>-<Space Type>.json`

 To run the workload, invoke the following command with the params file.

 ```
-export URL=
+# OpenSearch Cluster End point url with hostname and port
-export PORT=
+export ENDPOINT=
+# Absolute file path of Workload param file
 export PARAMS_FILE=

 opensearch-benchmark execute-test \
-    --target-hosts $URL:$PORT \
+    --target-hosts $ENDPOINT \
     --workload vectorsearch \
     --workload-params ${PARAMS_FILE} \
-    --pipeline benchmark-only
+    --pipeline benchmark-only \
+    --kill-running-processes
 ```

 ## Current Procedures